-In the WPPI 2011 16x20 International Print Competition this image took second place in the Wedding Photojournalism category.
+In the WPPI 2011 16x20 International Print Competition (a competition that I have obsessively entered for over a decade) this image took second place in the Wedding Photojournalism category.

 This image won Second Place in the Wedding Photojournalism category with a score of 93.
 An image scoring a 90-94 means that it's "outstanding...exhibiting exceptional skills in all areas."
 You receive a gold award, and two points towards your Honors of Excellence standing.
 I am deeply proud of having seen this moment, having waited until the bride's face perfectly crossed the parallel lines, and having the image printed so beautifully.